eternalbits/compactVD/README.md

 ### Copyright Notices

+Copyright © 2016-2024 Rui Baptista

 Licensed under the Apache License, Version 2.0.
+You may obtain a copy of the License released under the Apache License 2.0.
+Software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.

+This product includes Apache Commons CLI software Copyright 2002-2024 The Apache Software Foundation.

 The application icon is a derivative work of original made by Susumu Yoshida (Copyright © 2009 McDo DESIGN.com).